Nnamodi/Flick/README.md

     There are four _modules_ in this project:

-    `app` - The main module serving as the user interface/communication layer.
+    `app` - The main module serving as the user interface/communication layer

+    `data-local` - Stores and fetches stored data from local source using persistence frameworks

     `data-remote` - Fetches data from the internet and manipulates it